clemy/mesa-dev/README.md

 ```

 ## Configure paths
-Edit `config.cmd` and configure the path to Visual Studio and Miniforge3.
+Edit `config.cmd` and configure the path to Visual Studio and Conda.

 ## Setup environment
 Execute `create-environment.cmd`.
-This will create a miniforge environment.
+This will create a conda environment.

 ## Open a prompt with all path set
 Execute `setpath.cmd`.
 This will open a prompt with a pre-configured environment.